robertdebock/robertdebock.github.io/_posts/2019-09-26-how-many-modules-do-you-need.md

 # How many modules am I using?

-Thas was not so dificult to estimate: **97 modules**.
+That was not so difficult to estimate: **97 modules**.

 # What 'weird' modules?

 A bit more difficult to answer, I've taken two approaches:
 1. Take the bottom of the list of "most used modules".
-2. Walked throught the 97 modules and discover odd once.
+2. Walked through the 97 modules and discover odd once.

 - bigip_*: I've written a role for a workshop.
 - gem: Don't know, weird.